 Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 Gamida Cell Inc., the US subsidiary of an Israeli cell therapy developer, filed chapter 11 on May 13, 2024 in the US Bankruptcy Court for the District of Delaware to implement a prepackaged plan tied to an Israeli Part X debt arrangement for its parent, Gamida Cell Ltd. The company developed Omisirge (omidubicel-onlv), the first FDA approved expanded cord blood product for stem cell transplantation, and sought a restructuring that preserved commercialization while converting Highbridge held debt into new equity.
-The restructuring support agreement was announced on March 27, 2024 and contemplated new capital, debt to equity conversion, and contingent value rights for legacy shareholders, as described in the companys restructuring announcement.
+The restructuring support agreement was announced on March 27, 2024.
+The announcement contemplated new capital, a debt to equity conversion, and contingent value rights for legacy shareholders.

 The US prepack moved fast.
-The plan was confirmed on May 22, 2024 and became effective on May 24, 2024, as reported in the companys chapter 11 SEC filing.
-At the same time, the chapter 15 case secured recognition and enforcement of the Israeli arrangement, with recognition and enforcement orders entered on May 15, 2024.
-The combined structure was described by counsel as a first of its kind recognition and enforcement of an Israeli debt arrangement in a US court, a point emphasized in Blank Romes case summary.
+The plan was confirmed on May 22, 2024 and became effective on May 24, 2024.
+At the same time, the chapter 15 case secured recognition and enforcement of the Israeli arrangement, with the Recognition Order and Enforcement Order entered on May 15, 2024.
+Counsel characterized the combined structure as the first US recognition of Israeli arrangement.

 | Debtor (Chapter 11) | Gamida Cell Inc. |